GreenTecLab: Start-Ups of the month

 Green start-ups are supported as part of the GreenTecLab project.
 Once a month, one of these start-ups is presented on the GTL website as Start-up of the Month.
-In the following, we would like to introduce the start-ups here as well.

 “Even though Slovakia is a small country, we have approximately 120 roasters that, when roasting 100 kilograms of coffee beans, produce 2 kilograms of coffee by-product.
 This by-product is called Silverskin.
 It contains bioactive ingredients such as caffeine, micro- and macro- nutrients, and fiber, and above all, it tastes different from coffee.
 Our goal is the application of this raw material and the creation of a new product.
 And that of an innovative drink that currently has no competition in this form on the market.
 By using the currently unused, to support the circular economy not only at the regional level in Slovakia, but also worldwide, and thus contribute to the reduction of food waste.”

 “This entrepeneurship project emerges as a natural step after more than 10 years working in research and development of low-power low-cost embedded electronic systems applied to environmental monitoring.
 In the last few years, our activity has been focused on wild animal monitoring aiming at providing valuable information to biologists, conservations and managers in order to reverse the terrible biodiversity loss caused by humanity.
 We have been mostly supported by public R&D funds, and these days we are in the process of engaging the first clients in the niche of organizations devoted to nature conservation and international research groups.
 The founder team is composed by four electronic and telecommunication engineers, two physicists specialized in electronics, and one biologist.
 Our vision for the future is to become an international reference company in conservation technologies, with the capacity to cover all aspects involving hardware, software and algorithmics required for the deployment of systems and services that allow monitoring nature effectively and making optimal decisions as soon as possible.”